Sleep: An Important Concern for Health and Productivity at Work

 According to the National Safety Council (NSC), more than 70 million Americans suffer from a sleep-related disorder, and fatigue resulting from sleep deprivation cost US employers about $136 billion in - $1,200 to $3,100 per employee - health-related productivity loss every year.

-According to a recent CDC report, workers the highest rates of sleep loss are communications equipment operators (58.2%), other transportation workers (54.0%), and rail transport workers (52.7%).
+According to a recent CDC report, workers getting the highest rates of sleep loss are communications equipment operators (58.2%), other transportation workers (54.0%), and rail transport workers (52.7%).
 Additionally, the NSC notes that workers on night shift and those whose jobs involved driving at night were at most risk of chronic sleep deprivation.
 The NSC found that 59% of night shift workers reported sleep loss compared to 45% for day workers.

 Impact of Sleep Deprivation on Employee Health and Productivity